 To stay in the very best condition, pianos should be tuned twice each year by a qualified piano tuner.
 This is especially true for new pianos or pianos in a climate where the humidity changes throughout the year due to heating or air conditioning in the home.
 If a piano is a few years old and lives in a very stable environment, once a year might be okay.
 One routine which works well is to have your piano tuned about a month after you start using your heater in the winter, after it adjusts to the drier air in your home, and then a month or two after you turn your heater off in the spring.

-For more information about taking care of a piano, read this article by the Piano Technician’s Guild
+For more information about taking care of a piano, visit the Piano Technician’s Guild.